salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 ![img-name](images/boxchart-max-temps-2003.png){ width="450"}

->This plot represents the exact same data seen in the histogram above, but plotted as summary statistics along the y-axis.
-The box, which represents the interquartile range of data (or the middle half of the data), ranges from 70˚-85˚ F. So we know that the middle half of the maximum temperatures fall in this range.
-The line inside the box is the median, which is 79.5˚F. So, we know that half of all maximum temperatures are above and the other half are below 79.5˚F. And the whiskers represent the range.
-So, as we saw in the histograms above, the range of maximum temperatures fall between 53˚F and 97˚F.
+>This plot represents the exact same data seen in the histogram above, but as a box plot.
+The box represents the interquartile range of data (or the middle half of the data) and ranges from 70˚-85˚ F. This tells us that the middle half of the maximum temperatures fall in this range.
+The line inside the box is the median, which is 79.5˚ F. So, we know that half of all maximum temperatures are above and the other half are below 79.5˚ F. And the whiskers represent the range.
+So, as we saw in the histograms above, the range of temperatures fall between 53˚ F and 97˚ F.

 ### Multiple Box Plots